The New Pre-Action Protocol For Construction And Engineering Disputes Which Came Into Force On 14 November 2016.

 If there is no objection, the defendant must still send their letter of substantive response within 28 days of receiving the letter of claim.

-The Defendant’s response should now contain a brief and proportionate summary of the response and any counterclaim and must identify the names of any third parties the defendant intends to or is considering submitting to a pre-action process.
+The Defendant’s response should now contain a brief and proportionate summary of the response.
+Any counterclaim and must identify the names of any third parties the defendant intends to, or is considering submitting to a pre-action process.

 The time limit for a Claimant to respond to any counterclaim has been shortened from 28 to 21 days and such a response should be brief and proportionate summary.

-The aim of the protocol is for the parties to meet without prejudice at least once before formal court proceedings begin has changed to an expectation that the parties should usually meet on a without prejudice basis.
+The aim of the protocol is for the parties to meet without prejudice.
+This is to be at least once before formal court proceedings begin.
+An expectation that the parties should usually meet on, a without prejudice basis.

-The time limit for holding a pre-action meeting has been shortened from 28 days to 21 days after the receipt of the defendant’s letter of response (or after the claimant’s response to the counterclaim).
+The time limit for holding a pre-action meeting has been shortened from 28 days to 21 days.
+This is after the receipt of the defendant’s letter of response (or after the claimant’s response to the counterclaim).

 Top Tip: Since the parties are taking steps to resolve the dispute without litigation.
 The meeting can now take the form of an Alternative Dispute Resolution process e.g mediation.

-Top Tip: Expert report is no longer expected or required and where they are provided, they should be succinct and central to the claim; and the Claimant must confirm whether it wishes the PRP to apply.
+Top Tip: Expert report is no longer expected or required.
+Where they are provided, they should be succinct and central to the claim.
+The Claimant must confirm whether it wishes the PRP to apply.

-If the parties cannot agree on a resolution of the dispute at the pre-action meeting, then they are no longer required to simply use best endeavours to agree evidential and procedural matters, but must now seek to agree the same.
-They no longer have to agree how the relevant issues are to be defined at this stage, but do have to agree whether they will use the e-disclosure protocol.
+If the parties cannot agree on a resolution of the dispute at the pre-action meeting.
+They then they are no longer required to simply use best endeavours to agree evidential and procedural matters.
+Must now seek to agree the same.
+They no longer have to agree how the relevant issues are to be defined at this stage.
+However do have to agree whether they will use the e-disclosure protocol.

-The New Protocol now provides that the pre-action process will automatically conclude at the completion of the pre-action meeting or, should no meeting take place, 14 days after the expiry of the deadline by which the meeting should have been held.
+The New Protocol now provides that the pre-action process.
+This will automatically conclude at the completion of the pre-action meeting.
+Or, should no meeting take place, 14 days after the expiry of the deadline.
+By which the meeting should have been held.